DAVID RAMBO, PhD

 • Postdoctoral Associate in Media Theory, Program in Literature, Duke University — September 2020 to August 2023

-• Assisted department chair with research and writing projects.
+• Assisted department chair Dr. Mark Hansen with research and writing projects.

 • Designed and taught two seminars: one graduate and one undergraduate.